Grand America Hotel

 The Grand America Hotel is the largest hotel in Salt Lake City, Utah, United States.
 Located at 555 South Main Street, Salt Lake City, 84111, it is one block away from Washington Square in the downtown area.
 It was commissioned and built in 2001 by Earl Holding, and designed by Frank Nicholson.
 The architect was Smallwood Reynolds Stewart and Stewart.
 Frank Nicholson was the Interior Designer.
+The hotel's façade is covered in 300,000 square feet of Vermont white granite.
+The interior has English all-wool carpets and Milanese and Venetian chandeliers.

+It was Salt Lake City's only Five Diamond hotel, as ranked by American Automobile Association in 2012.

 It is the eighth-tallest building in Salt Lake City, and the tallest hotel with 24 floors.
 The hotel is 328 ft tall if measured all the way to the top of the flag pole.
 The hotel also features 775 rooms and suites, numerous conference rooms which total in 75000 sqft of flexible meeting space, a Conde Nast Traveler-rated full-service spa, outdoor and indoor pools, exercise facilities, Garden Cafe restaurant, Lobby Lounge and Gibson Lounge bar.

-It has been home to conferences, lectures and is also frequently used by visiting professional sports teams.
+The building has been home to conferences, lectures and is also frequently used by visiting professional sports teams.
 For example, in October 2013, Condoleezza Rice gave a speech at the hotel.